Nayan-Chaturvedi/ChaiAurCode/README.md

             break;
     }
     ```
-  - Here key is the condition, we need to check everytime
+  - Here key is the condition, we need to check every time.
-  - Use intellesence or seuggestion in vscode for switch case
-  - If nothing match, then default case will be excuted
+  - If nothing match, then default case will be executed.
   - whenever, key is match rest all code will be executed, so we give break to avoid limited details to show

   #### Truthy & flasy values

-  - Any value added in string is truthy value
+  - Any value added in string is truthy value.
-  - [] empty array, empty object are truthy value
+  - [] empty array, empty object are truthy value.
   - If only function is declared, then that is also truthy value
-  - Object.key() will return the array
+  - Object.key() will return the array of key
   - **Remember:** it is true comparison below
     - false == 0 ➜ true
     - false == '' ➜ true